A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Observational data

 \subsection{Correction of the selection function}

-We corrected for the selection effects of the LAMOST survey following previous studies \citep{Liu2017RAA....17...96L}, where the photometric data are supposed to be complete within their limiting magnitude.
-In the colour-magnitude plane $(c, m)$ along each line of sight $(l,b)$, the photometric density $\nuph$ is equal to the spectroscopic density $\nusp$ times the inverse of the selection function $S^{-1}$
+We corrected for the selection effects of the LAMOST survey following previous studies \citep{Liu2017RAA....17...96L}, in which the photometric data were assumed to be complete within their limiting magnitude.
+In the colour-magnitude plane $(c, m)$ along each line of sight $(l,b)$, the photometric density, $\nuph$, is equal to the spectroscopic density, $\nusp$, times the inverse of the selection function, $S^{-1}$,

-The spectroscopic density $\nusp(d|c, m, l, b)$ is calculated using the kernel density estimation (KDE) method:
+The spectroscopic density, $\nusp(d|c, m, l, b)$, was calculated using the kernel density estimation (KDE) method:

 where $p_i(d)$ is the probability density function of distance for the $i_{\rm th}$ star, and $\Omega d^2$ is the volume element between $d$ and $d + \Delta d$.